Table of Contents

 What is a Full Stack Developer?

-A Full Stack Developer is a software engineer who is skilled in both front-end and back-end development.
-This means they can work on the complete stack of technologies required to build web or mobile applications.
-They are capable of developing both the user interface (front-end) and the underlying server-side logic, databases, and APIs (back-end).
+A full stack developer is a software engineer who is skilled in both front-end and back-end development.
+This means that they can work with a full bunch of technologies required to create a web or mobile application.
+They are able to develop both the user interface (front-end) and the underlying servers side logic, database and API (back-end).

-A Full Stack Developer typically works with a wide range of technologies, including:
+A full stack developer usually works with a wide range of technologies, including:

-- Front-end: HTML, CSS, JavaScript, and frameworks like React, Angular, or Vue.js.
+- Front-end: Uses HTML, CSS, JavaScript, and frameworks like React, Angular, or Vue.js.

-- Back-end: Server-side programming languages such as Node.js, Python, Ruby, or Java, as well as frameworks like Express or Django.
+- Back-end: It is the Server-side programming languages such as Node.js, Python, Ruby, or Java, as well as frameworks like Express or Django.

-- Version control: Tools like Git and GitHub for managing code changes.
+- Version control: Uses tools like Git and GitHub for managing code changes.

 Why Choose a Career as a Full Stack Developer?